Let’s talk about your data!

 ● Protect your account (for example, by making sure you are at the same place as your card is being used, as we explained earlier).

 ● Reply when you, your parent or your guardian contacts us, or answer any questions you ask us.
 Just so you know, your co-parent (if you have one) won’t be able to contact us about your Revolut <18 account.

 ● Find out what you like and don’t like about Revolut <18 so we can make it better for you.

 ● Understand how people use Revolut <18, including the card and the app, by adding your data to other Revolut <18 users’ data.
 When we do this, we are not able to identify you because your data has been mixed with lots of other people’s data.
 This means that the data is ‘anonymous’.
 For example, we can work out how much pocket money Revolut <18 users get generally without knowing exactly how much pocket money you get.

 ● Make sure we don’t break the law.
 To do this, we’ll share information with the police or other important people when we need to.
 They will investigate when something has gone wrong and make sure we’re doing everything right to protect you.

 We won’t do anything that we’re not allowed to with your data

 We will always be honest with you about how we use your data.
 We’ll tell you why we use it.
 For example, we need your name so we can print it on your card, and we need your address so we can send you your card.

 We hope you now understand what we do with your data.
 If we ever want to do something new with your data we’ll ask your parent or guardian if it is okay.
+Just so you know, we won’t ever ask your co-parent these questions.
+Only your parent or guardian can make decisions about your Revolut <18 account.
 Depending on the country where you live, we might ask you if it’s okay as well.
 If the law says that you can make decisions without any help from your parent or guardian, we will just ask you if it is okay.